sustainity-dev/data/library/info:faq.md

 There are many ways you can help:

-First, if you found some bug or problem with our data or you have an idea for a new feature, let us know in [Github issues](https://github.com/sustainity-dev/issues/issues).
+First, if you found some bug or problem with our data or you have an idea for a new feature, let us know on [our Discord server](https://discord.com/invite/k2AwJWqur3).

 Secondly, if you are a programmer you can help directly by contrubuting to [our code](https://github.com/sustainity-dev/).
 All our software is open-source.